blooo-io/LedgerHQ-app-plugin-squid/README.md

 # Badges
 <Plugin Github Action Badger>

-# Ledger <Plugin Name> Plugin
+# Ledger squid Plugin

-This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a <Plugin Name> transaction.
+This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a squid transaction.

 ## Prerequisite